absorensen/numbers_go_brrrr/m2_concurrency/s1_threads.md

 This allows us to create small pockets of parallelism, or if your formulate it slightly differently, even quite long running programs.

 But what if we wanted to control threads explicitly?
-Each thread might do something differently, do something long running, only act in reaction to an event or some data being sent, in that case, Rayon might get a bit confusing, and we don't necessarily want the thread to terminate until the very end of our program.
+Each thread might do something completely differently, and not just run the same program on subdivisions of the same data.
+The threads might do something long running, only act in reaction to an event or some data being sent, in that case, Rayon might get a bit confusing, and we don't necessarily want the thread to terminate until the very end of our program.